MicrosoftDocs/quantum-docs/azure-quantum/reference/Python-SDK/Azure.Quantum.md

 ## Workspace.list_jobs

-Returns the list of existing jobs in the workspace.
+Returns the list of existing jobs in the Workspace.
 ```py
 from azure.quantum import Workspace